SimpleArt/pyroot/README.md

 All of the methods involve the same base API, although some methods may further extend it e.g. the Newt-safe method includes an `fprime` parameter.

+### Solver Parameters

 The required arguments for the `solver` API are the following 3 positional-only arguments:
 - `f` is the function whose root you are searching for.
 It must accept 1 `float` argument.
 - `x1, x2` are the first two estimates for the root.
 Requires `f(x1)` and `f(x2)` have different signs.

-Additionally, the following 10 keyword-only arguments allow some customizability:
+The following 10 keyword-only arguments allow some customizability:
 - `y1, y2` may be `f(x1), f(x2)` if known ahead of time, or approximately known.
 - `x` may be a better estimate of the root than `x1` or `x2`, but `f(x)` has unknown sign.
 - `method` may be the string name of a bracketing method, or an implementation of one.